Anthropology

 Read More

 Historical archaeology investigates past peoples using artifacts, documents, and the built landscape.
 This project-focused course teaches methods used to reveal aspects of the lives of people underrepresented in written records of the past.
 Projects include site documentation, artifact analysis, and/or dendroarchaeology and focus on the U.S. Southwest, ca. 1850 to 1950 CE.
-(Not offered 2023-24).
+Meets the Critical Learning: HP requirement.

 Read More